MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-get-started.md

 <!--COMMENTINGOUTTOREDUCENOISEIf you are an accountant, you can sign up for [!INCLUDE[d365acc_long](includes/d365acc_long_md.md)] and have seamless integration with [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Welcome to Dynamics 365 — Accountant Hub](/dynamics365/accountants/index).-->

+## <a name="see-related-training-at-microsoft-learnlearnpathsget-started-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/get-started-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also

 [Working with [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-work-product.md)